What are Portmeirion's Opening Hours?

 Portmeirion has a admission charge for adults, concessions and children aged 5 - 15 years.

 Children under 5 do not pay an admission charge.

-Hotel guests do not pay admission to the village.
+Resident guests of the Hotel Portmeirion, Castell Deudraeth, Portmeirion's Self-catering cottages and Motor home site do not pay for admission to the village.

 Located on its own private peninsula on the coast of Snowdonia in Wales.
 Postcode LL48 6ER.